moukthika-gunapaneedu/Tsunami-Marigram-Metadata-Extractor/README.md

 - DMS format → 19°43'N 155°05'W

+## Tips & Troubleshooting

+- Tesseract not found: ensure it’s installed and on PATH (see installation notes).

+- OCR misses/streaking: the script already tries several binarizations; you can add deskew or morphology in the preprocessing function if needed.

+- Geocoding ambiguous: add the place to locations.txt, or specify more context in the image header (COUNTRY/STATE/LOCATION).
+Nominatim is rate-limited; this script uses ~1 req/sec.

+- Region code empty: ensure a valid IOC code (e.g., [85]) is present in the header or provide an explicit CSV mapping.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request to suggest improvements.